The Kingsway

 | Housing Stock | 1920s-1930s Tudor and Georgian; large lots; overwhelmingly freehold | Edwardian detached and semi; some condos on Bloor |

-| Transit | Royal York Station (Line 2); 8 to 20 min walk depending on address | Old Mill and Jane Stations (Line 2); walkable from most streets |
+| Transit | Royal York Station (Line 2); 8 to 20 min walk depending on address | Jane and Runnymede Stations (Line 2); walkable from most streets |

 | Downtown Commute | 30 to 38 min | 28 to 35 min |

-| Schools | KCS (private JK-8); Lambton Kingsway (TDSB JK-8); ECI (9-12) | Humbercrest PS (TDSB); Western Tech or ECI (secondary) |
+| Schools | KCS (independent JK-8); Lambton Kingsway (TDSB JK-8); ECI (9-12) | Humbercrest and Runnymede PS (TDSB); Humberside CI (secondary) |

-| Daily Walkability | Walk Score ~68 (village strip; errands often need a drive) | Walk Score ~85+ (commercial strip, groceries, daily needs at door) |
+| Daily Walkability | Moderate; village strip walkable, daily errands often need a drive | High; commercial strip, groceries, and daily needs at the door |

-| Green Space | Humber ravine, James Gardens, Old Mill trail — all walkable | Humber River trail (short walk); Etienne Brule Park |
+| Green Space | Humber ravine and Old Mill trail walkable from many addresses; James Gardens nearby to the north | Humber River trail (short walk); Etienne Brule Park |

 | Best For | Architecture buyers, KCS families, long-term holders | Urban-lifestyle buyers, lower entry, more daily convenience |